 Fruit leather is pureed fruit that’s dehydrated.
 You might remember eating them by the foot in grade school.
 Today you can find organic, naturally sweetened alternatives at the grocery store, but those options can get a little pricey.
 That’s why so many people are making their own.
 With more people adding dehydrators or air fryers with a dehydrate function to their home appliances, fruit leathers are easier than ever to make in your kitchen.

-So, thanks to Sandy and her family, here are a few simple fruit leather recipes to follow and all the tips and tricks you need to get delicious homemade fruit leathers every time.
+So, here are a few simple fruit leather recipes to follow and all the tips and tricks you need to get delicious homemade fruit leathers every time.

 Basic Fruit Leather Recipe With Frozen Fruit

 Our Test Kitchen experts found that making fruit leather gives great consistency no matter the season—and adding a little honey or agave gives a sweet taste.
 You could also use other natural sweetners like maple syrup, coconut sugar, or pureed or powdered monk fruit.

 5 Steps to Basic Fruit Leather